maxharlow/tutorials/find-connections-with-fuzzy-matching/README.md

 For example, if it were comparing `Catherine` with `Kathryn` it'd be a match, but comparing `Dave` with `David` would not be a match.

-This approach works pretty well, and catches things that wouldn't be caught with edit-distance type approaches -- particularly where information has been taranscribed from speech, or when you have names written in another language that have been transliterated into English.
+This approach works pretty well, and catches things that wouldn't be caught with edit-distance type approaches -- particularly where information has been transcribed from speech, or when you have names written in another language that have been transliterated into English.
 However, not having a scoring number means you can't adjust how sensitive it is.
 Worse, Metaphone is focused on English pronunciation of traditional English-language people names.
 There are some other algorithms that focus on other languages, but you have to pick the right one for your data, and if it's mixed of names from different backgrounds it might not be so effective.

 Let's use this approach to answer this question: which world leaders from the CIA list are on the United Nations sanctions list?
 We're going to use the `--fuzzy` flag again, but specify the `metaphone` algorithm: